 - Sift together the flour and salt on a piece of parchment paper.

 - Gradually add the flour mixture on low speed, ensuring the batter is well-blended.
 Next, add the vanilla extract and mix just until blended.
-Be careful here—with the butter, cream cheese, and sugar, you want to mix a long time until the cake batter is light and aerated.
+Be careful here—with the butter, cream cheese, and sugar, you want to mix until the cake batter is light and aerated.
 But with the flour, too much mixing will cause the gluten to over-develop and change the texture of the pound cake.

 - Pour batter into the pan and place it in a cold oven with a water-filled oven-proof cup or bowl.